technoweenie/horcrux/README.md

 ```

 Adapters can also choose a Serializer object.
 A Serializer is any object that
 responds to #dump and #load.
-Here's what a simple MessagePack one might look
+This means Marshal and Yajl can be passed in
-like:
+directly.
+Here's what a custom MessagePack serializer might look like:

 ```ruby
 module MessagePackSerializer